Here’s How to Find Your Mileage Sweet Spot

 What Does Optimal Mileage Mean?

-Nell Rojas, a running and strength coach in Boulder, CO, and the 9th place finisher in the 2020 Olympic Marathon Trials, adds that a person’s ideal volume is a fluid concept.
+Nell Rojas, a running and strength coach in Boulder, Colorado—first American woman at the 2022 Boston Marathon, and ninth place finisher in the 2020 Olympic Marathon Trials—adds that a person’s ideal volume is a fluid concept.
 For both Rojas and her athletes, it “will ebb and flow systematically” over the course of a year.
 During a base phase, for example, when building strength and running on tired legs are primary goals, optimal mileage may mean the highest weeks that they’ll log all season.
-As they add in workouts and intensity, what’s considered optimal will likely decrease by 10–15% to allow for quicker reps and recovery times.
+As they add in workouts and intensity, what’s considered optimal will likely decrease by 10–15 percent to allow for quicker reps and recovery times.

 What Does Optimal Mileage Look Like in Practice?

-Currently, Rojas — who won the 2019 Grandma’s Marathon in 2:28:06 — feels comfortable hovering between 85–95 miles per week.
+Rojas—who also won the 2019 Grandma’s Marathon in 2:28:06—feels comfortable hovering between 85–95 miles per week.
 In that window, she knows she can stay healthy, recover well, execute workouts, and stress her aerobic and skeletomuscular systems enough to yield training adaptations that translate to positive race performances.
 Rojas has gradually bumped up that range since high school and expects to continue doing so as her marathoning career progresses.

 Looking at runners in general, Bearden has found that most people seem to do well with weekly volumes of 50–80 miles, or roughly 8–12 hours of running.
 That is, if you have gradually built to that volume with years of consistent training, and your current life supports that commitment.